 - Customers must report all accidents and/or incidents requiring first aid to reception as soon as possible

-In all aquatic areas, children under the age of 10 years must be actively supervised by a responsible adult 16 years and over at all times.
+In all Maroondah Leisure aquatic areas, children under the age of 10 years must be actively supervised by a responsible adult 16 years and over at all times.
 Active supervision means the responsible person is directly watching children in their care and are able to provide immediate assistance if required.
 This does not mean reading a book or using an electronic device and glancing up occasionally, it means having children constantly within sight and in close proximity.

 Children under the age of 5 years must be within arm’s reach of an adult or guardian 16 years and over at all times.

-Aquahub and Aquanation aquatic users must not
+Aquahub and Aquanation aquatic users should not

 - Use aqua mats, including standing, running or jumping from them. (unless part of the Aquatic Education program)